|Dates / Deadlines:|

 - Housing in the dormitories at St Hilda's College

 - Breakfast everyday and lunch on class days

 - Excursions to Blenheim Palace, Bath, and London

 - Health insurance

-Housing: students will live in single standard dorm rooms (sinks in the rooms, shared bathrooms) at St. Hilda's College.
+Housing: you will live in a single standard dorm room (sink in the room, shared bathroom) at St. Hilda's College.
 Each floor of the dorm has a kitchenette for student use.
-You can see photos of what student rooms at St Hilda's College look like here.
+You can see photos of what students rooms look like here.

 Program Fee Does NOT Include

 - LSU Tuition and Fees